 9. deliberately disrupt or prevent the peaceful and orderly conduct of classes, lectures and meetings or deliberately interfere with the freedom of any person to express his/her views, including invited speakers;

-10. have in his/her possession upon any premises to which these rules apply, any rifle, shotgun, pistol, revolver, or other firearm or weapon without the written authorization of the chief administrative officer whether or not licensed to possess or carry the same; and/or
+11. posses upon any premises to which these rules apply, any rifle, shotgun, pistol, revolver, or other firearm or weapon without the written authorization of the chief administrative officer whether or not licensed to possess or carry the same;

-11. willfully incite others to commit any of the acts herein prohibited with specific intent to procure them to do so.
+12. willfully incite others to commit any of the acts herein prohibited with specific intent to procure them to do so; and/or

 B. Penalties and Procedures